Drybrook: Amenities

 The nearest secondary school is Dene Magna School, which is in Mitcheldean.
 Drybrook has a rugby club, which is at the top of the High Street, and it also has a football club on Harrow Hill.
 Among the villages in the Forest of Dean, Drybrook has been voted one of the best villages to live in, for its scenery and leisure.

 Education

-Drybrook School, which is the village's only school, is a primary school for students of ages 4 years through 11 years.
+Drybrook School, which is the village's only school, is a primary school for pupils of ages 4 years to 11 years.
 The nearest secondary school is Dene Magna Community School, which is in Abenhall, by Mitcheldean.
 Dene Magna Community School is about 1 mile from Drybrook.

 Royal Forest

 Drybrook is also known as a royal hunting ground, where the white deer, and, according to legend a black panther roamed.
 Unfortunately, the white deer was killed after being hit down and then trophy hunters cut off its head, but the police have not caught the person responsible.
 Drybrook also had a good supply of coal and stone.
 As Drybrook grew, so did its boundary, and it grew to include a small village called Harrow Hill (or as most locals call it, Harry Hill).
 The village's first modern church, The Holy Trinity Church, was built on Harrow Hill in 1817.
 The church's location is on the way to Mitcheldean.